Microsoft has now released Office 2019 for commercial users, with consumer versions set to be released in the coming weeks.

 The latest version houses new versions of programs in its popular on-premise productivity suite including Word, Excel, PowerPoint, Outlook and Publisher.

 And while Microsoft's cloud Office suite is available, this release is geared towards those business customers who aren't ready to adopt the cloud-based Office 365 yet.

 The latest version is the ninth to be released for Windows since Microsoft unveiled the inaugural software in 1990 and the first version to come out since Office 2016 hit the market in September 2015.

-Office 2019 will include new perpetual versions - where the license is purchased outright and effectively has no expiry date - of all the Office apps including Word, Excel, PowerPoint, Outlook and Skype for Business and server products including Exchange, SharePoint and also Skype for Business.
+Office 2019 includes new perpetual versions - where the license is purchased outright and effectively has no expiry date - of all the Office apps including Word, Excel, PowerPoint, Outlook and Skype for Business and server products including Exchange, SharePoint and also Skype for Business.

-We will have to wait for the preview to really dig into the new features, but Office 2019 will naturally include new capabilities geared towards customers who want to keep apps and servers on-premise.
+Office 2019 naturally includes new capabilities geared towards customers who want to keep apps and servers on-premise.